SREOp/TwitterClone/readme.md

 # General TODOS

-## TODO(Together): Create the home page structure for index.html
+## TODO: Create the home page structure for index.html

 That involves the navigation, tweets list, and trending hashtags section.

 ## TODO: Create HTML and Style for Navigation

-Use Mockup for styles like border
+Used Mockup for styles like border

-It needs to follow a class structure like this:
+Class structure like this:

     class navigation